-In 1875, Doat resigned from Posts and Telegraphs and moved to Paris to pursue a career in pottery.
+In 1875, Doat moved to Paris to pursue a career in pottery.
 He entered the Ecole des Beaux-Arts, where he studied under the famed sculptor Augustin Alexandre Dumont.
 Doat must have had great natural aptitudes: only one year later he won a bronze medal for a pâte-sur-pâte plaque.

 Doat at Sèvres